Juwan23D/Youtube-Optimization-Analysis/README.md

 ## Summary:

- The main idea I wanted to understand was the popularity of the youtube videos because they told me what people were willing to spend their time on.
-Observing the views, likes, and comments was a direct response from the consumers and the data there holds answers to numerous possibilities.
+ The main idea I wanted to understand was which keyword generated the most traffic to the videos.
+Observing the views, likes, and comments was a direct response from the consumers and the data there lays the path to understanding the path of what brought them to the video.

 **Most Commented Videos**